cmcsun/cs2ansible/README.md

 create ssh key - do on master

+edit sshcopyidhosts.ini with hosts to copy ssh key to

 python3 copy_ssh_keys.py ansible sshcopyidhosts.ini -  do on master

 to run playbook: ansible-playbook cs2_servers.yml -i hosts.ini --ask-become-pass